Vertigo is the sensation that you are off-balanced. It causes you to feel as if you or the world around you is spinning.

 A Natural, Effective Vertigo Solution

 One thing linked to vertigo is a misalignment in the bones of the upper cervical spine, especially the C1 and C2 vertebrae.
-These bones were designed as a protection for the delicate brainstem.
+These bones protect the delicate brainstem.
 The brainstem is the communication highway of the entire body, allowing the brain and body to communicate.
 The body sends signals via nerves to the brain about the body’s positioning.

 The C1 and C2 vertebrae are susceptible to damage due to their shape and location.
 If you have ever been in any kind of minor or major accident that has affected the head or neck or overextended your neck muscles, such as with whiplash, your upper neck bones may be misaligned.
 A misalignment here actually puts stress on the brainstem and causes it to send improper signals to the brain about where the body is located in its environment.
 This can lead to the symptoms associated with vertigo.
 If the body is telling the brain there is movement when there is no movement, vertigo results.

 We use a specialized method that does not require us to pop or crack the spine in order to realign these bones.
 Rather, it is a gentle technique that is based on specific measurements and imaging to help locate the misalignment and then work at correcting it naturally.
-As the bones move back into their original position, communication between the brain and body is once again restored.
+As the bones move back into their original position, communication between the brain and body returns.
 Vertigo may become a thing of the past.
 But, is there proof it works?

 A study observed 60 patients who were diagnosed with various kinds of vertigo.
-Upon filling out their medical history, all but 4 of them recalled being involved in some kind of accident or trauma affecting their head or neck.
-Things like bicycle accidents, falling off of a horse, or sporting accidents were included.
-Upon examination, it was discovered that all 60 participants had an upper cervical misalignment.
+Upon filling out their medical history, all but 4 of them recalled involvement in some kind of accident or trauma affecting their head or neck.
+Included are things like bicycle accidents, falling off of a horse, or sporting accidents.
+Upon examination, researchers discovered that all 60 participants had an upper cervical misalignment.
 They began receiving care by an upper cervical chiropractor, and within 1 – 6 months of care, 48 of them saw the total resolution of their vertigo.
 The remaining 12 reported a great improvement.

 Another study involving 139 patients with Meniere’s disease revealed that those who continued to receive upper cervical care saw major benefits.
 The severity of their symptoms when they began was 8.5 out of 10.
 At the end of a two-year period, they rated their severity at just 1.4.